jameshibbard/blog/_posts/2019-01-26-crud-app-rails-react-classes.md

 ---
-title: How to Create a Simple CRUD App with Rails and React
+title: How to Create a Simple CRUD App with Rails and React (Class-based Version)
 layout: post
-permalink: /rails-react-crud-app/
+permalink: /rails-react-crud-app-classes/
-excerpt_separator: <!--more-->
+excerpt: "
+  <p>A tutorial explaining how to create a Rails API then, using the Webpacker gem, build a React front-end to consume it.</p>
+  <p>This is an older post which uses React classes.</p>
+"
 tags:
   - rails
   - react